Consortium Agreement FAQs

 You need to complete a consortium agreement to confirm you have met the requirements to receive Title IV and State financial aid to help pay for your courses.

 Yes.
-You must turn in the Consortium Agreement with steps 1 – 3 completed by the end of the first week of classes for the semester the Consortium is being requested.
+You must turn in the Consortium Agreement with steps 1 – 3 completed prior to the last day to drop classes for the full term.
+See the Refund and Withdrawal Schedule for the applicable term date.

 No. You are only allowed to take courses that will apply to your degree, as determined by Purdue Northwest.